Ontario Pricing Guide · Updated 2026

 Upload your floor plans and we'll review them and send a firm flat-rate price within 24 hours — no hourly billing, no surprises.
 Upon payment, your complete BCIN-stamped CSA F280 report is delivered by email within 48 hours, ready to include in your Ontario building permit application.
 For more on what your specific municipality requires, see our areas we serve page or use our free design temperature lookup tool.

-• Flat-rate pricing — firm quote before you pay
+• Flat-rate pricing — firm quote before you pay, from $395

 • BCIN-stamped every page — accepted province-wide